buffstop/PepCoopMembership/docs/development/index.rst

 Fixes during UAT are performed on the release branch and merged into the uat branch when the next version is ready for testing.

+No commits are made to the uat branch except for merges with release branches.

 .. _the_release: